sbodak/magento2-checkout-custom-form/README.md

 The form is available for logged in customers and guests.
 After an order is placed all data are set in `sales_order` table.
 Data are still in form after page refreshed, till cart is active.

+It is also possible to enable/disable certain fields per store view in the admin backend.

 Form data will be set in a `quota` table through independent API request:
 - `/V1/carts/mine/set-order-custom-fields` (for logged in customer)
 - `/V1/guest-carts/:cartId/set-order-custom-field`  (for guest)